thenexthub/Codira/docs/CompilerPerformance.md

 of the frames in that stack, the main panel will automatically expand every level between the current frame and the frame you clicked on.
-For example, clicking 11 frames down the hottest stack, on the frame called `swift::ModuleFile::getModule`, will expand the main panel to show something like this:
+For example, clicking 11 frames down the hottest stack, on the frame called `language::ModuleFile::getModule`, will expand the main panel to show something like this:

 ![Instruments Profile with terminal](InstrumentsExpandedProfile.png)